-LibraryPass™ curates high-interest, immersive digital content that helps K-12, Public, and Academic libraries expand their reach and engagement—without breaking their materials budget.
-We help comics, graphic novel, and manga publishers reach new readers through thousands of school and public libraries that recognize the power of comics.
-We provide readers unlimited access to thousands of digital comics, graphic novels, and manga through their schools and libraries.
+LibraryPass™ curates high-interest, immersive digital content that helps schools and libraries expand and diversify their collections—without breaking their materials budgets.
+We help library-friendly publishers reach avid readers of all ages through 2,500+ schools and libraries in the US and abroad, leveraging the power of affordable, equitable access to satisfy increasing demands for engaging digital content.
+We provide readers unlimited access to thousands of digital comics, graphic novels, and manga—exclusively through schools and libraries.

 Comics Plus